 We’ve gathered questions for you to consider in four categories: flexible schedules, financial support, healthcare coverage, and professional development.

-- How much paid time off is provided for holidays, vacation, and sick days?
+- How much paid time off is provided for holidays, vacations, and sick days?

 - Do unused vacation days roll over?

 - What does the promotion structure look like?
 Are there annual raises?

 - How much do employees contribute for individual and family coverage?

 - Is there a health care flexible spending plan?